theborakompanioni/azure-docs.de-de/articles/azure-functions/functions-create-an-event-processing-function.md

 <properties
-   pageTitle="Erstellen einer Ereignisverarbeitungsfunktion | Microsoft Azure"
-   description="Verwenden Sie Azure Functions, um eine C#-Funktion zu erstellen, die basierend auf einem Ereignistimer ausgeführt wird." services="functions" documentationCenter="na" authors="ggailey777"
+   pageTitle="Create an event processing function | Microsoft Azure" description="Use Azure Functions create a C# function that runs based on an event timer." services="functions" documentationCenter="na" authors="ggailey777"